 Freshwater flows into the Chesapeake Bay from the surrounding land in a drainage area known as a watershed.
-Water that falls in the watershed flows into rivers and streams (Leaving MDE), or percolates into the groundwater (Leaving MDE), where it makes its way to the Chesapeake Bay and ultimately, the Atlantic Ocean.
+Water that falls in the watershed flows into rivers and streams (leaving MDE), or percolates into the groundwater (leaving MDE), where it makes its way into the Chesapeake Bay and ultimately, the Atlantic Ocean.

 Estuaries are among the most fertile and productive ecosystems in the world.
 They host a vast amount of biological activity that produces more biomass than similarly sized forest or agricultural land.
 Nutrient-rich water from the surface drains into the estuary basin and drives biological productivity.
 Plants and aquatic organisms filter and consume nutrients as they enter the water.
 This flow of nutrients into the Chesapeake is a delicate balancing act, one that humans have disrupted.

 Like their air-breathing counterparts, most aquatic life requires oxygen to survive (leaving MDE).
 Unlike air, water carries relatively little oxygen.
 To compensate, animals that live and breathe underwater are specially adapted to take as much oxygen as possible from the water.
 While oxygen levels normally vary in the Bay, human activity has disrupted natural processes that have caused oxygen levels in parts of the Bay to dip dangerously low.

 Nutrients in the water are essential for life in the Chesapeake.
 Plants, algae, and plankton feed on nutrients and flourish as a result of the rich waters that flow into the Bay.
 Organisms that produce their own food using sunlight and nutrient inputs are known as primary producers and form the foundation of the food chain (leaving MDE).